*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 There Is A Slightly Minty Note In Lavender Tea

 Now we’re getting into the really subtle flavors that might not be as readily perceptible to many people.
-This is typically where the disagreement starts to occur about how exactly a tea taste.
+This is typically where the disagreement starts to occur about how exactly a tea tastes.

 For lavender tea, everyone can agree on the floor notes and probably the Earth notes as well.
 But for me, I taste a slightly minty note.